contexttesting/reducer/README.md

 [![npm version](https://badge.fury.io/js/%40zoroaster%2Freducer.svg)](https://npmjs.org/package/@zoroaster/reducer)

-`@zoroaster/reducer` is the test suite reducer to run each test and see whether it passes or fails.
+`@zoroaster/reducer` is a recursive reducer of tests and tests suites that can also focus on particular ones; and a test runner that supports contexts evaluation and supports time-out.

 ```sh
 yarn add -E @zoroaster/reducer